Trend infos

 Boiler repairs should always be handled by qualified professionals.
 Gas systems are not safe for DIY repairs, Because heating is essential, this is one of the most serious plumbing problems in UK homes.

 As a result, pipes may crack or burst.
-Frozen pipes are among the emergency common plumbing problems UK homeowners fear most.
+Frozen pipes are one of the most serious plumbing emergencies homeowners fear during winter.

 Signs of frozen pipes -